ireceptorplus-inesctec/acl-dashboard/README.md

 ## Running with Docker

-A Docker image is availible at DockerHub: https://hub.docker.com/r/irpinesctec/acl-dashboard
+A Docker image is available at DockerHub: https://hub.docker.com/r/irpinesctec/acl-dashboard

-The `docker-compose-yml` file contains an example of which environment parameters need to be set.
+The `docker-compose.yml` file contains an example of which environment parameters need to be set.

-By default the service runs on **port 8080**.
+By default the service runs on **port 80**.

 ## Running Natively